SAVE-ON-FOODS MEMORIAL CENTRE

 The Greater Victoria Sports Hall of Fame has possession of the Victoria Cougars 1980-81 Western Hockey League Championship banner but the Royals choose to keep it in storage and not display it.

 Lost History - Even though it houses the Greater Victoria Sports Hall of Fame, there is no mention of the Victoria Cougars WHL franchise anywhere in the arena.

-The Victoria Royals have played out of the Save-On-Foods Memorial Centre since 2011.
-The team was originally established as the Chilliwack Bruins in 2006.
+The club was founded as the Chilliwack Bruins in 2006/07.
 After the 2010/11 season, RG Properties Ltd. purchased the Bruins and relocated the franchise to Victoria.
-This marked the return of the WHL to Victoria after the Cougars moved to Prince George in 1994.
+It marked the return of the WHL to Victoria after the Cougars moved to Prince George in 1994.

 The first game in Victoria Royals history was a 5-2 loss to the Vancouver Giants.
 The Royals debuted at Save-On-Foods Memorial Centre the next night in front of a sold-out crowd on September 24, 2011, defeating the Vancouver Giants 5–3.

 The Royals have made the playoffs every year in Victoria but have never advanced past the second round.
 In 2016/17 they finished with the best record in the Western Hockey League with 130 points.
 That year they lost a close second-round series to the Kelowna Rockets.
 The loss in the series-deciding game seven was especially devastating as the Royals blew a late 4-2 lead.
 Kelowna scored twice in the final two minutes, including the tying goal with less than a second left in the regulation and went on to win in overtime.

 There have been three head coaches in Royals franchise history- Marc Habshied 2011/12 (now with Prince Albert), Dave Lowry 2012-17 (now with the Winnipeg Jets) and current head coach Dan Price (2017 to present)

 Victoria Salmon Kings